scorpido74/azure-docs.nl-nl/articles/vs-azure-tools-storage-explorer-relnotes.md

     sudo apt-get dist-upgrade
     ```

-* Voor gebruikers op Ubuntu 17.04, moet u GConf installeren, kunt u dit doen door te voeren van de volgende opdrachten en vervolgens de computer opnieuw op te starten:
+* For users on Ubuntu 17.04, you will need to install GConf - this can be done by running the following commands, and then restarting your machine:

     ```
     sudo apt-get install libgconf-2-4
     ```

-## <a name="version-095"></a>Versie 0.9.5
+## <a name="version-095"></a>Version 0.9.5
-06-02-2018
+02/06/2018

 ### <a name="new"></a>Nieuw

-* Ondersteuning voor momentopnamen van bestandsshares:
+* Support for File Shares snapshots:
-    * Momentopnamen maken en beheren voor uw bestandsshares.
+    * Create and manage snapshots for your File Shares.
-    * Eenvoudig schakelen tussen de momentopnamen van uw bestandsshares kunt verkennen.
+    * Easily switch views between snapshots of your File Shares as you explore.
-    * Vorige versies van uw bestanden te herstellen.
+    * Restore previous versions of your files.
-* Preview-versie-ondersteuning voor Azure Data Lake Store:
+* Preview support for Azure Data Lake Store:
-    * Verbinding maken met uw ADLS-resources van meerdere accounts.
+    * Connect to your ADLS resources across multiple accounts.
-    * Verbinding maken met en ADLS-resources met behulp van ADL-URI's delen.
+    * Connect to and share ADLS resources using ADL URIs.
-    * Basic bestand/map bewerkingen recursief uitvoeren.
+    * Perform basic file/folder operations recursively.
-    * Afzonderlijke mappen vastmaken aan Snelweergavetoegang.
+    * Pin individual folders to Quick Access.
-    * Mapstatistieken weergeven.
+    * Display folder statistics.

-### <a name="fixes"></a>Oplossingen
+### <a name="fixes"></a>Fixes
-* Prestatieverbeteringen voor opstarten.
+* Startup performance improvements.
-* Oplossingen voor verschillende fouten.
+* Various bug fixes.

 ### <a name="known-issues"></a>Bekende problemen
-* Storage Explorer biedt geen ondersteuning voor AD FS-accounts.
+* Storage Explorer does not support ADFS accounts.
-* Wanneer die gericht is op Azure Stack, mislukken bepaalde bestanden als toevoeg-blobs uploaden.
+* When targeting Azure Stack, uploading certain files as append blobs may fail.
-* Na het klikken op 'Annuleren' voor een taak, duren het even voor die taak annuleren.
-Dit komt doordat we het werkings filter voor annuleren gebruiken dat hier wordt beschreven.
+* After clicking "Cancel" on a task, it may take a while for that task to cancel.
+This is because we are using the cancel filter work around described here.
-* Als u de verkeerde PINCODE/Smartcard-certificaat kiest, moet u opnieuw opstarten om Opslagverkenner besluit vergeet.
+* If you choose the wrong PIN/Smartcard certificate, then you will need to restart in order to have Storage Explorer forget that decision.
-* Het instellingenvenster account kan worden weergegeven die u wilt opnieuw invoeren van referenties om te filteren op abonnementen.
+* The account settings panel may show that you need to reenter credentials to filter subscriptions.
-* Naam wijzigen van blobs (afzonderlijk of in een nieuwe naam blob-container) behoudt niet momentopnamen.
-Alle andere eigenschappen en metagegevens voor blobs, bestanden en entiteiten blijven behouden tijdens een naam.
+* Renaming blobs (individually or inside a renamed blob container) does not preserve snapshots.
+All other properties and metadata for blobs, files, and entities are preserved during a rename.
-* Hoewel Azure Stack momenteel geen bestandsshares ondersteunt, wordt een knooppunt bestandsshares nog steeds wordt weergegeven onder een gekoppelde storage-account van Azure Stack.
+* Although Azure Stack doesn't currently support Files Shares, a File Shares node still appears under an attached Azure Stack storage account.
-* De Electron-shell die door de Storage Explorer heeft problemen met sommige hardwareversnelling GPU (graphics processing unit).
-Als u Storage Explorer is een leeg (leeg) hoofdvenster weergeven, kunt u proberen Storage Explorer starten vanaf de opdrachtregel en GPU-versnelling uitschakelen door toe te voegen de `--disable-gpu` schakelen:
+* The Electron shell used by Storage Explorer has trouble with some GPU (graphics processing unit) hardware acceleration.
+If Storage Explorer is displaying a blank (empty) main window, you can try launching Storage Explorer from the command line and disabling GPU acceleration by adding the `--disable-gpu` switch:

     ```
     ./StorageExplorer.exe --disable-gpu
     ```

-* Voor gebruikers op Ubuntu 14.04, moet u ervoor zorgen GCC is bijgewerkt: dit kan worden gedaan door te voeren van de volgende opdrachten en vervolgens de computer opnieuw op te starten:
+* For users on Ubuntu 14.04, you will need to ensure GCC is up-to-date - this can be done by running the following commands, and then restarting your machine:

     ```
     sudo add-apt-repository ppa:ubuntu-toolchain-r/test